psuanm5030/beautiful-jekyll/professional-portfolio.md

 ### Audit Analytics Program

 **Problem:** Our company and audit department were both growing significantly, however our audit process was still very "old school" in a number of ways.
 One key area of limitation was our lack of integrated audit analytics, which were being outsourced in a limited fashion.
-The outsourced analytics were expensive, low quality and only applied where absolutely required.
+The outsourced analytics were expensive, low quality, and only applied where absolutely required.

-**Solution:**  With the support of audit leadership, I was able to insource our analytical efforts and develop our audit analtyics methodology.
+**Solution:**  With the support of audit leadership, I was able to insource our analytical efforts and develop our audit analytic's methodology.
 We documented our processes and made key technology decisions to effectively and efficiently support our methodology and the audit process.
 We also placed heavy emphasis on educating our audit professionals on the value of analytics in their audit process.

 **Impact:**  Nearly all audits experienced valuable gains in efficiency and effectiveness, while the traditional audit process was transformed to emphasize the analytics component.
-Some of my analytic deliverables were shared with the highest levels of company leadership, including the CFO, CEO and board of directors.
+Some of my analytic deliverables were shared with the highest levels of company leadership, including the CFO, CEO, and Board of Directors.
 Within 2 years, two positions were created to support analytics exclusively in Internal Audit.

 **Tools:**  ACL, ACL Server, Python, R